-- Market order: buy or sell a given instrument at the market price.
+Market order allows you to immediately buy or sell a given asset at the best available price.

-Since the price changes in real time, the total amount and the fee amount are provided as estimates rather than exact values.
+The price changes in real time.
+Because of this, the total order amount and trading fee are shown as estimates rather than exact values.

-A Stop order doesn't require reserved funds and will not appear in the order book before it's activated.
+Stop order doesn't require reserved funds.
+It does not appear in the Active orders list and the order book until it's activated.